Microsoft/azure-docs.cs-cz/articles/cosmos-db/mongodb-mongoose.md

    var env = require('dotenv').config();   //Use the .env file to load the variables
     ```

 5. Do souboru ```.env``` přidejte váš připojovací řetězec služby Cosmos DB a název služby Cosmos DB.
-Nahraďte zástupné symboly {cosmos-account-name} a {dbname} vlastním názvem účtu Cosmos a názvem databáze bez symbolů složených závorek.
+Zástupné symboly {Cosmos-Account-Name} a {dbname} nahraďte vlastním názvem účtu Cosmos a názvem databáze bez symbolů složených závorek.

     ```JavaScript
    # You can get the following connection details from the Azure portal.
 You can find the details on the Connection string pane of your Azure Cosmos account.